RNstu08/RAG_chatbot/phases/1_phase1_READme.md

     * **User Stories (Example):**
         * "As a customer, I want to ask about my payment options so that I can understand how to resolve my debt."
         * "As a customer, I want to understand why I have been contacted so that I can verify the legitimacy of the communication."
-        * "As a Coeo agent (or for internal quality check), I want the chatbot to provide empathetic responses so that it aligns with our customer-centric values."
+        * "As a customer agent (or for internal quality check), I want the chatbot to provide empathetic responses so that it aligns with our customer-centric values."

 **2. Technology Stack Selection:**

 * **What & Why:**
     * **Programming Language: Python**
-        * *Why:* Industry standard for AI/ML; rich ecosystem of libraries (Scikit-learn, PyTorch, TensorFlow); Coeo explicitly requires strong Python skills.
+        * *Why:* Industry standard for AI/ML; rich ecosystem of libraries (Scikit-learn, PyTorch, TensorFlow)s.
     * **LLM: OpenAI API (e.g., gpt-3.5-turbo, gpt-4o)**
         * *Why:* High-quality models, easy to integrate via API for a PoC.
 Good for focusing on RAG logic rather than model hosting initially.
     * **LLM Engine: Ollama (running open-source models like Llama 3, Mistral, Phi-3, etc., locally)**